epiforecasts/scoringutils/README.md

 `score()` automatically tries to determine the `forecast_unit`, i.e. the set of columns that uniquely defines a single forecast, by taking all column names of the data into account.
-However, it is recommended to set the forecast unit manually using `set_forecast_unit()` as this may help to avoid errors, especially when scoringutils is used in automated pipelines.
-The function `set_forecast_unit()` will simply drop unneeded columns.
-To verify everything is in order, the function `validate_forecast()` should be used.
-The result of that check can then passed directly into `score()`. `score()` returns unsummarised scores, which in most cases is not what the user wants.
+However, it is recommended to set the forecast unit manually by specifying the “forecast_unit” argument in `as_forecast()` as this may help to avoid errors.
+This will drop all columns that are neither part of the forecast unit nor part of the columns internally used by `scoringutils`.
+The function `as_forecast()` processes and validates the inputs. `score()` returns unsummarised scores, which in most cases is not what the user wants.
 Here we make use of additional functions from `scoringutils` to add empirical coverage-levels (`add_coverage()`), and scores relative to a baseline model (here chosen to be the EuroCOVIDhub-ensemble model).
 See the getting started vignette for more details.
 Finally we summarise these